sommerda/privacybuckets/README.md

 	L_A/B(o) > log(factor) * number_of_buckets / 2

 will land in the infinity bucket.
-And similar for the minus_n bucket.
+Similar for the minus_n bucket.
 The 2 comes from the fact that half of the buckets handle the case where L_A/B(o) < 0.
 Therefore, choose the factor according to the acceptable probability mass outside the buckets (that will, under composition, contribute to the error exponentially):

         max( |max_loss|, |min_loss| ) < log(factor) *  number_of_buckets / 2